Mary McKee reveals the best ways to discover lesbian, gay, bisexual or transgender relatives in your family's past.

 - Explore more than just the individual – where did they live?
 What was happening in the world at the time?

 - Sometimes official records can subtly divulge clues.
-For example, if your ancestor is shown on a census with a border over multiple years, it's possible they disguised a same-sex relationship as a landlord-tenant arrangement.
+For example, if your ancestor is shown on a census with a boarder over multiple years, it's possible they disguised a same-sex relationship as a landlord-tenant arrangement.

 - It is possible that your LGBT ancestor assumed a new name or used a nickname among their friends.
 In lesbian circles of the '20s and '30s, it was common for women to refer to themselves as Jack or Tommy.